 A scale is a group of different notes that sound great together because they are of the same pitch.
 This group of notes is played in a descending or ascending order that is creatively used to create a melody.
 Scales are also the building blocks for chords and harmony.

+When learning guitar scales or music theory in general, it’s important to understand the difference between half-steps and full-steps.
 The intervals between notes in a scale are also called a ‘step’.
 Moving your finger one fret in either direction along the neck is a half-step, while 2 frets is a full step.

 Playing Note #1 and then #2 is to play notes that are a half-step apart